Kent Tongue-tie Service for babies under 12 weeks

 All babies

-All babies should be well on the day of their appointment.
+All babies must be well on the day of their appointment.
 If your baby has oral thrush or an eye infection this will need to be clear before their tongue-tie is divided; please contact your GP for treatment.
 If your baby is unwell in any other way, for example they have a temperature, we may need to postpone their procedure until they are well.

 Before an appointment can be booked, your baby should have had the vitamin K injection or completed the course of oral vitamin K to reduce their risk of bleeding.